cocreation/gitshot/README.md

 If you wish to get "close to the beast" and provide extensive feedback, we would be glad to offer you the app for free.
 To do so, [drop us a line](mailto:gitshot@cocreation.studio) and tell us what project you work.

-## Track improvments

-On top of discussing your needs within issues, we will use [a milestone for each release](https://github.com/cocreation/gitshot/milestones).
-E.g. thanks to [v1.1.0](https://github.com/cocreation/gitshot/milestone/1) you will be able to follow what we've implemented for you within GitShot.

 ## Contributors